Dear Gentle Reader,

 So I guess that is where I’ve headed (over the years) is towards a more honest portrayal of motherhood.
 It’s my former main characters I’m now writing as side character parents.
 That changes things.

 They can’t be as one dimensional as Mrs Loontwill (Alexia’s mother in the Parasol Protectorate) or as checked-out as Mrs Temmineck (Sophronia’s mother in the Finishing School series).
 Sympathetic characters, and even unsympathetic ones, appearing later in life, already have a background of complexity and familiarity to my readers.
 I can’t betray that.
-I have to seriously consider and understand whether they have children, and how they behave towards them must (from the sake of my own integrity) be honest to their growing arc in life.
+I have to seriously consider and understand whether they have children, and how they behave towards them must (for the sake of my own integrity) be honest to their growing arc in life.

 Sophronia and Soap, for example, don’t have kids.
 They can’t physically do so (although they might adopt) but I don’t think it’s in Sophronia’s nature.
 She would find it limiting and confining and frustrating, and Soap, of course, will do whatever she needs.